Characterizing quantum gases in time-controlled disorder realizations using cross-correlations of density distributions: Ex-situ characterization of the correlation angle

 As a first speckle characterization, we measure the speckle's transversal correlation lengths of the intensity distribution produced by the combined diffuser setup and characterize the grain size.
 We computationally analyze the autocorrelation of the speckle patterns, yielding a Gaussian decay of correlation in each direction.
 The transversal correlation length can be extracted by fitting a Gaussian function through the center of the two-dimensional angle autocorrelation function.
 The full width at half maximum of that function measures the speckle's grain size.
 These measured correlation lengths are not necessarily equal in the two directions of an image because of the inhomogeneities of the camera sensor, the imaging system, and the speckle itself.
 In our case, the correlation length was determined to be $\sigma_{\mathrm{s}_x} =$ \SI{558.7 \pm 3.6}{\nano\meter} in the $x$ direction, and $\sigma_{\mathrm{s}_y} =$ \SI{554.9 \pm 3.6}{\nano\meter} in the $y$ direction.
 We used the method described in \cite{Gaenger2018} for the determination.

 With our setup, we can, in particular, provide and control the decorrelation of optical speckles.
-Experimentally, this decorrelation is realized by the rotation of one of the diffusers, and it manifests itself in a change of the speckle pattern.
+Experimentally, this decorrelation is realized by the rotation of one of the diffusers \AW{by a given rotation angle}, and it manifests itself in a change of the speckle pattern.
 However, specific details of the experimental setup will influence the particular decorrelation behavior.
 We determine different influencing factors and their impact on the speckle pattern by varying parameters in the experimental setup, including the beam waist illuminating the diffuser and the distance between the diffusers.
 For each of the following measurements in this section, the first diffuser is rotated in steps between \ang{0.04} and \ang{0.10} while the other is kept static.
 This method allows evaluating the most suitable parameters for later use in the quantum gas setup.\\ The decorrelation can be quantified by numerically cross correlating pictures taken of the initial optical intensity pattern and after rotation of the diffuser by a given angle.
 This function is given by

 with rotation angle $\Theta$, the speckle intensity distribution $I_\Theta$ and position vector $\vec{r}=(x,y)$. \Cref{eq:correlation-function} therefore quantifies the change between two speckle patterns differing by the rotation angle $\Theta$.
 In the image plane, the speckle pattern changes with rotation, and new peaks in the optical intensity appear while others move and eventually vanish.
 This is shown in \Cref{fig:cctwoplates} (b) for rotation angles of $\ang{0.00}, \ang{0.34}, \ang{0.60}$ and $\ang{1.00}$.
-Plotting the maximum cross correlation versus the rotational angle results in a typical decorrelation curve \cite{Shi:19} having the shape of a Gaussian function as exemplified in \Cref{fig:cctwoplates}.
+Plotting the maximum of the \AW{intensity} cross-correlation versus the rotational angle results in a typical decorrelation curve \cite{Shi:19} having the shape of a Gaussian function as exemplified in \Cref{fig:cctwoplates}.
 This yields a characteristic angle at which the correlation has decayed to half its maximum (grey vertical line).
-This we define as the (rotational) correlation angle. \\ Details of the illuminating beam and the diffusers determine this angle.
-To quantify this connection with a simple model, we use a geometric approach: In our setup, a rotation of the first diffuser by a small angle $\alpha$ causes a local deplacement of
+That angle we define as the (rotational) correlation angle. \\ Details of the illuminating beam and the diffusers determine this angle.
+To quantify this connection with a simple model, we use a geometric approach: In our setup, a rotation of the first diffuser by a small angle $\alpha$ causes a local displacement of